aitsoftwaredesign/project4-Misbah-Rizaee/README.md

 # Introduction
-During the Covid-19 pandemic, nearly all people including students rely on computers to study and do their work.
+During the Covid-19 pandemic, nearly all people over the world rely on computers to study and do their works.
 It is becoming increasingly difficult to ignore the risk of losing access to the files in our computers due to accidental causes such as file corruption or deletion of data.

 # Project Name
 AutoBackup